 - Drivers Page: Where you can arrange rides, get pickup directions and email by car.

 - Wikitext Page: From where you can cut and paste information formatted for the wiki.

 - Printable List Page: Which generates a printable list of participants.

 - Edit Page: Where the trip organizer can edit the entry for this trip.

-- Mark Going Page: Where the trip organizer can sign members up as "actually going".
+- Mark Going Page: Where members of the exec and the trip organizer can sign members up as "actually going".

 - Modify Signups: Where the trip organizer can change signup classes.

 End: Sunday, Jul.
 8th

 Join us for the 3rd Annual rendition of How many VOCers does it take to replace a helicopter!
 You can also join for Saturday only if you can't do both days.

 Roland Burton took this photo of Gabe hauling firewood to Brew Hut during the 2016 trip!